Glover honored for pipeline activism

 June 8th, 2017 under Top Stories

-FAR WEST TEXAS – Alpine and area resident Lori Glover won the Texas Sierra Club’s Conservation Award along with Chris and Dick Guidi of Austin.
+FAR WEST TEXAS – Alpine and area resident Lori Glover won the Texas Sierra Club’s Conservation Award along with Chris and Dick Guidi of Dallas.

 The award is given to Sierra Club members who have worked diligently in the past year on a particular Texas environmental issue.